-The multi-coated optics are O-ring sealed and nitrogen purged, too, so the XLT is thoroughly proof against water and fog.
+The multi-coated optics are O-ring sealed and nitrogen purged, too, so the XLT is thoroughly proof against water and fogging.
 The fast focus system knob is bugged and heavily ribbed for good grip and there’s an easy diopter adjustment.

 The picture through the XLT is extremely good, with a crystal clear image that stays bright well into dusk and becomes usable again before dawn.
 Any hunter will get good results with these binoculars.
 The Bushnell Trophy is also considered one of the best birding binoculars available in the market today.